-Amounts matter.
-Be sure the product contains the level of probiotics needed for the health benefit.
+Be sure the product contains the level of probiotics needed for the intended health benefit.

 Probiotic counts are reported in CFU (colony forming units) per serving or dose.

-Probiotic benefits are typically associated with daily consumption and effective doses range from 100 million to several trillion CFU/day, depending on the particular probiotic and benefit.
+Probiotic benefits are typically associated with daily consumption and effective doses range from 100 million to several trillion CFU per day, depending on the particular probiotic and benefit.